SovereignCloudStack/openstack-health-monitor/docs/Debian12-Install.md

 #exec ./api_monitor.sh -O -C -D -N 2 -n 6 -s -LO -b -B -a 2 -t -T -R -S ciab "$@"
 exec ./api_monitor.sh -O -C -D -N 2 -n 6 -s -LO -b -B -T "$@"
 ```
 Compared to the previous run, we have explicitly set two networks here `-N 2` and rely on the iterations being passed in as command line arguments.
-Add paramter `-t` if your cloud is slow to increase timeouts.
+Add parameter `-t` if your cloud is slow to increase timeouts.

 You may use one of the existing `run_XXXX.sh` scripts as example.
 Beware: eMail alerting with `ALARM_EMAIL_ADDRESS` and `NOTE_EMAIL_ADDRESS` (and limiting with `-a` and `-R` ) and reporting data to telegraf (option `-S`) may be present in the samples.
 Make this script executable (`chmod +x run_CLOUDNAME.sh`).